 5. Go green and file electronically.

 Not only is it good for the environment, it means you’re putting lot less important paperwork at risk for getting lost or accidentally tossed out.
-If you make $57,000 or less annually, you could even be eligible for free tax preparation software.
+If you make $73,000 or less annually, you could be eligible for free tax preparation software through the IRS Free File program.
+IRS Free File lets you prepare and file your federal income tax online using guided tax preparation, at an IRS partner site.
 These programs complete your tax forms based on a series of questions in which you input your information.
-If you make more than $57,000 annually, you can still e-file your taxes for free using free fill-in forms.
+If you make more than $73,000 annually, you can still e-file your taxes for free using free fill-in forms.
+The IRS Free File applies to your federal taxes only.

 6. File for an extension if you feel like you might need it.